View our posts

 What is Citizenship?

-Citizenship at HASU is the study of the relationship between individuals and the state.
+Citizenship at HASU is the study of the relationship between individuals, the nation and the state.
 Citizenship encompasses the rights and responsibilities that we all have as members of society and how we in turn are impacted by society around us.
 We study democracy, government and law as well as many more topics that prepare all students to become functioning and contributing members of British society.
+It also includes an overview of life in modern Britain along with the political structure and how citizens participate being covered.

 Why do we teach Citizenship at HASU?